LetzPwn/ctf-writeups/dawg_ctf_2020/coronacation/2020-04-12-coronacation.md

 ### Grabbing The Flag

-After the *close_borders* function return, the win function should be executed and we can grab the flag.
+After the *close_borders* function returns, the win function should be executed and we can grab the flag.

 ```python
 a = p.recvuntil("}")